michelle-dsouza/michelle-dsouza/README.md

 🌱 I’m learning to be myself

-💬 Ask me about anything
+💬 Ask me about AI

 📄 Know about my experiences at <a href="https://linkedin.com/in/michelledsouza024" target="_blank">michelledsouza024</a>